By Rosa Noriega-Rocha and Christopher Soriano

 "The money saved from the cuts is to be allocated to fund staff to specifically serve the needs of Black students and a task force that will study ways to reimagine the issue of student and campus safety."

 Author's Note: Interviews were conducted during research for this piece.
-Anonymity was given upon request and names mentioned have been altered to protect privacy.
+Anonymity was given upon request and names have been altered to protect privacy.
 That said, these are direct quotes from real people.

 This section will not be visible in live published website.
 Below are your current settings: